uiv-lib/website/docs/components/tabs.md

 ## Custom titles

-With `html-title` prop or `title` slot you can place any content inside nav tabs.
+With `title` slot you can place any content inside nav tabs.

 <tabs-custom-titles/>